saraskasana16/AI-POWERED-DOCUMENT-ANALYSIS/README.md

 6. Error Handling:

-Built-in error handling skips any problematic PDFs, so it doesn't stop the whole process.
+Built-in error handling skips any problematic PDFs Technology Used
-Technology Used

 Python Libraries:

-PyPDF2 for pulling text from PDFs.
+-- PyPDF2 for pulling text from PDFs.
-NLTK for breaking down the text and handling stopwords. spaCy for finding important names and places with NER.
+-- NLTK for breaking down the text and handling stopwords.
+-- spaCy for finding important names and places with NER.
-Scikit-learn for TfidfVectorizer and cosine similarity.
+-- Scikit-learn for TfidfVectorizer and cosine similarity.
-NetworkX for analyzing text rankings using TextRank. pymongo for saving and updating documents in MongoDB.
+-- pymongo for saving and updating documents in MongoDB.

 Concurrency:
 Used ThreadPoolExecutor to process all PDFs at the same time, making things way faster.

+Database:
-Database: MongoDB for storing and updating the extracted text, summaries, and keywords.
+MongoDB for storing and updating the extracted text, summaries, and keywords.